MaxHalford/maxhalford.github.io/content/blog/fuzzy-regex-matching-in-python.md

 +++
 date = "2022-04-02"
-title = "Fuzzy regex matching for humans"
+title = "Fuzzy regex matching in Python" toc = true
 +++

 ## Fuzzy string matching in a nutshell